Mary-I/Comp-Sci-Internet-Tools-Final-Project/README.md

 ### 8. Open the frontend

-Go to the frontend folder and open: index.html
+Go to the frontend folder and open:

+index.html

 You can:
 - double-click the file
 or
-- use Live Server in VS Code
+- use Live Server in VS Code (recommended)

 ---

 ### 9. Use the application

-1. Click **Go to Login**
+1. Click Register and create a new account
 2. Log in with your account
 3. Upload a file
 4. View your files in the dashboard
-5. Navigate to the Downloads page to see all uploaded files
+5. Go to the Downloads page to see all files

 ---

+### ⚠️ Important Notes

+- The backend server must be running for the app to work
+- MongoDB must be running before starting the server
+- Only .pdf and .mp4 files are allowed
+- Maximum file size is 20MB
 ## 🌐 API Endpoints

 ### Authentication
 - POST /api/register